sudwebd/ClassroomFriends/README.md

 <img src="https://raw.githubusercontent.com/madHEYsia/ClassroomFriends/master/screenshot.JPG" >
 <img src="https://raw.githubusercontent.com/madHEYsia/ClassroomFriends/master/screenshot1.JPG" >

-This is an example of RESTful CRUD in Node.js n mySQL.
+This is an example of RESTful CRUD in Node.js n mySQL

 ## Installation
 *Clone or download zip to your machine then hit this :